bugout-dev/shnorky/README.md

 ### Initialize state database

-First, determine where you would like to put the Simplex state directory - which should not already exist before you run the initialization command.
+First, determine where you would like to put the Shnorky state directory - which should not already exist before you run the initialization command.
 Then:

 ```
-simplex -S <PATH TO STATE DIRECTORY> state init
+shnorky -S <PATH TO STATE DIRECTORY> state init
 ```

 ### Register a component

 ```
-simplex -S <PATH TO STATE DIRECTORY> components create -c examples/components/single-task -i single-task -t task
+shnorky -S <PATH TO STATE DIRECTORY> components create -c examples/components/single-task -i single-task -t task
 ```

 ### Register a flow

 ```
-simplex -S <PATH TO STATE DIRECTORY> flows create -i single-task-twice -s examples/flows/single-task-twice.json
+shnorky -S <PATH TO STATE DIRECTORY> flows create -i single-task-twice -s examples/flows/single-task-twice.json
 ```

 ### Build images for all components in a flow

 ```
-simplex -S <PATH TO STATE DIRECTORY> flows build -i single-task-twice
+shnorky -S <PATH TO STATE DIRECTORY> flows build -i single-task-twice
 ```

 ### Execute a flow